thoughtspot/rest-api-sdk/Java/doc/controllers/user.md

 # Search Users

-To get the details of a specific user account or all users in the ThoughtSpot system use this end point.
-If no inputs are provided, then all user are included in the response.
+To get the details of a specific user account or all users in the ThoughtSpot system, use this endpoint.
+If no input is provided, then all user are included in the response.

 ```java
 CompletableFuture<List<UserResponse>> searchUsersAsync(